Bruce Lee: The Fighter: Casting

 Post the release of 1: Nenokkadine (2014) and before the release of Lingaa (2014), its female leads Kriti Sanon and Sonakshi Sinha were rumored to sign this film as the female leads.
 Shruti Haasan was approached in late July 2014 to play the female lead.
 Her inclusion was almost confirmed, considering her previous collaboration with Charan in Yevadu (2014).
 Both D. V. V. Danayya and Ram Charan reportedly insisted Vaitla to cast Prakash Raj in a crucial role with whom Vaitla had differences in the past.
 A source from the film's unit told Indo-Asian News Service on 1 January 2015 that Samantha Ruth Prabhu was finalised as one of the female leads and the second female lead was yet to be decided.

 Vaitla was reported to abstain from casting Brahmanandam in this film making it his fourth film not featuring Brahmanandam after Nee Kosam (1999), Sontham (2002) and Anandamanandamaye (2004).
 Gopimohan later confirmed Brahmanandam's inclusion in the film adding that the character written for him would be one of the highlights of the film.
 Vaitla reportedly wanted to re-shoot Brahmanandam's scenes with N. Santhanam for the Tamil dubbed version similar to the act of S. S. Rajamouli for the casting of Eega (2012) as Chiranjeevi suggested to replace Brahmanandam with Santhanam.

 Samantha was replaced by Rakul Preet Singh at the same time.
 While the lack of dates to accommodate was cited as one reason, budgetary reasons were cited as the other reason.
 Vaitla considered Ramya Krishnan, Tulasi and Jeevitha from Telugu cinema and also searched for yesteryear heroines in Tamil and Kannada cinema for the role of Charan's mother which was very crucial for the film's story.
 Kriti Kharbanda made a comeback to Telugu cinema with this film after the makers narrated her character sketch and the film's story.
 The second female lead was yet to be finalised.
 Nadhiya and Kashmera Shah were confirmed as a part of the film's cast in early June 2015.
 Impressed by his performance in Velaiilla Pattadhari (2014), the makers cast Amitash Pradhaan to play a supporting role marking his Telugu debut.
-Similarly, Tamil Actor Arun Vijay was chosen to play the film's lead antagonist making his debut in Telugu after the makers were impressed with his performance in Yennai Arindhaal.
+Similarly, Tamil actor Arun Vijay was chosen to play the film's lead antagonist making his debut in Telugu after the makers were impressed with his performance in Yennai Arindhaal.
+In fact, he had acted alongside Rakul Preet Singh in Thadaiyara Thaakka (2012).
 Brahmaji's inclusion in the film's cast was confirmed in late June 2015.
 Rao Ramesh confirmed his inclusion in the film's cast in early August 2015 before leaving for Bangkok for the film's shoot.
 Days later, Prudhviraj confirmed his inclusion in the film's cast.
 On 20 August 2015, Vaitla confirmed that Chiranjeevi would make a cameo appearance in the film.
 He added that Chiranjeevi would appear for fifteen minutes in the film.
 Tisca Chopra was signed to play a supporting role marking her debut in Telugu cinema.